BarelyMiSSeD/Quake-Live-Rcon/README.md

 - The Enable 'Connect to Game Server' button will allow you to connect to game servers that you are connected to the RCON.
 <br><br>

 The server output will display the special characters you see used by players in the server.
-This does cause a little bit of a slow display of names whe the 'status' command is entered.
+This does cause a little bit of a slow display of names when the 'status' command is entered.
 This will not make the output window lose any information sent from the server.

 The program will connect to up-to 20 servers at the same time.